CartoDB/carto-react-template/docs/guides/02_page_layer_widgets.md

 https://public.carto.com/api/v2/sql?filename=retail_stores&q=select+*+from+public.retail_stores&format=shp
 ```

-Make both datasets public.
+If you want to access the dataset from the application, you can make it public.
 You can also create an API KEY and keep them private.
 Totally up to you.

 ### Create a view